I get asked about this all the time.

 Of course, throwing your artwork up on one of these sites is not going to guarantee you riches.
 It can feel like your work gets lost in the crowd, like a needle in a haystack.

-So, if you’re interested in knowing more about what’s worked for me, I'm putting together a guidebook, and you can sign up here to be notified when it's done.
+So, if you’re interested in knowing more about what’s worked for me, I'm making a newsletter where I'll share everything I've learned.
+You can sign up here to get on the list.